grantjenks/python-sortedcontainers/docs/performance-scale.rst

 Performance at Scale
 ====================

-:doc:`SortedContainers<index>` scales extremely well.
+:doc:`Sorted Containers<index>` scales extremely well.
 This page discusses why both in theory and in practice.
-The design of :doc:`SortedContainers<index>` permits testing through tens of billions of items and benchmarks present results at this scale.
+The design of :doc:`Sorted Containers<index>` permits testing through tens of billions of items and benchmarks present results at this scale.
 The results of this page would be difficult and expensive to replicate with other implementations.